 * 1 sc in next stitch, 2 sc in the following stitch.

 Repeat from * around.

 For a crochet circle that started with six single crochet stitches, you will end this round with 18 single crochet stitches.
-Notice that this is 3x the number of stitches in the first round.
+Notice that this is three times the number of stitches in the first round.

 Each round of your crochet circle will always be the number of the round multiplied by the number of stitches you began with.
 (In this case, round 3 x 6 stitches from the first round).

 If you started with 10 stitches in round 1, you would still work 1 sc, 2 sc, all the way around, and you would end with 3 x 10 (or 30) stitches at the end of round three.Continue to 5 of 7 below.